Posted on May 2, 2019 | By Alexa Randell

 #4 All TEFL teachers teach Young Learners

-Not every TEFL job in the world is teaching young learners, though it’s true that young students make up the majority of the market in many places around the world.
-However, there are plenty of language centres for adults, positions teaching at universities or colleges, and jobs at public high schools.
+Not all TEFL jobs in the world are teaching young learners, though it’s true that young students make up the majority of the market in many places around the world.
+However, there are plenty of language centres for adults, positions teaching at universities or colleges, and TEFL jobs at public high schools.
 In addition, if you have experience in Business English, this is a sure way of finding work with adult learners instead of children.
 EFL teachers who work as private tutors also usually find that they have a variety of clients of all ages.
 And, if you work at a large centre that caters to learners of lots of different ages, you can often request to work with specific age groups or levels.

 #5 You need to speak the local language